danzafar/tidyspark/README.md

 ## Motivation
 With the advent of the `tidyverse`, R coders expect a clean, tidy, and standardized API for interacting with packages.
-Unfortunetely Apache SparkR's interface contains numererous namespace conflicts with dplyr:
+Unfortunately Apache SparkR's interface contains numererous namespace conflicts with dplyr:

 ```